Muhammad Ramzan Ali

-Muhammad Ramzan Ali (born 13 December 1932) is a Pakistani athlete who competed in the 1956 Summer Olympics and 1960 Summer Olympics.
+Muhammad Ramzan Ali (born 13 December 1932) is a Pakistani athlete who competed at the 1956 Melbourne Olympics and 1960 Rome Olympics.

 Career

 Ali represented Pakistan in both the long and triple jumps at the 1956 Summer Olympics.

 At the 1958 Asian Games, he won bronze medals in the 4 x 100 metres relay and long jump.
 He also won a bronze medal in the long jump at the 1958 British Commonwealth Games in Cardiff.

 At the 1960 Summer Olympics, Ali again represented Pakistan in the long jump and was also a member of their 4x 100 metres relay team.

 His personal best in the long jump, 7.43m, was set in 1960.

 Personal life

 Like many of the early competitors in Pakistani athletics, Ramzan served in the Pakistan Army.